gpg/gpg4win/doc/README.en.txt

 The Outlook plugin GpgOL is compatible with Microsoft Outlook 2010, 2013 and 2016 (both 32 and 64bit) and supports transporting emails via SMTP/IMAP and MS Exchange Server (version 2010 or newer).

-For elder Outlook versions 2003 and 2007 less functionality is offered.
+With Gpg4win version 3.1.2 Outlook 2003 and 2007 support was removed for
+security reasons.

 (See https://www.gpg4win.org/system-requirements.html for updates.)